Biden and Xi agree to look at possible arms control talks- Biden adviser | Law-Order

 A senior U.S. official said in a briefing after the meeting that the U.S. aim was not to ease tensions, nor necessarily was that the result, and there were no breakthroughs to report.
 China's state media cited unnamed Chinese foreign ministry sources as saying the two sides would ease restrictions on access for journalists from each other's countries.

 The China Daily newspaper said a consensus on journalist visas, among other points, was reached before the virtual meeting.
-Officials at the White House and State Department did not immediately respond to requests for comment on the report.

-Beijing accused Washington of a "political crackdown" on Chinese journalists after it slashed the number of Chinese nationals allowed to work at U.S. offices of major Chinese state-owned media and limited their authorized stay to 90 days, with an option to extend.
-China, already accused internationally of not respecting press freedoms, then expelled U.S. journalists at several U.S. newspapers and introduced new visa restrictions on some U.S. media companies.
+A spokesperson for the U.S. State Department gave similar details, saying China had committed to permit U.S. journalists already in the country to depart freely and return, which they had previously been unable to do.
+It said the United States planned to facilitate similar treatment for Chinese journalists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)